Sabbir215/Dhaka-Health-Club/README.md

 ## Getting Started

-To get started, simply clone the repository and run the following commands:
+To get started, simply clone the repository, set the environment variables, and run the following commands:

 ```